 100% families completing our survey would recommend us to others!

-Educational settings should identify and support children and young people with SEN and/or disabilities.
+Educational settings need to identify and support children and young people with SEN and/or disabilities.
 If a child or young person has SEN but does not have an EHC plan, they are still entitled to the support necessary to meet their needs.

 The SEND Code of Practice 2015 says that the school should use a graduated approach following the cycle of Assess, Plan, Do and Review:

-In Bolton, all settings have been issued with a SEND handbook, devised by professionals and parent carers in Bolton, that sets out what things school can do within he graduated response, and how to contact and consult other professionals (such as the educational psychologist) for more help and support.
-This is also available on our downloads section here.
+In Bolton, all settings have been issued with The Bolton SEND handbook, devised by professionals and parent carers in Bolton, that sets out what things school can do within he graduated response, and how to contact and consult other professionals (such as the educational psychologist) for more help and support. it is based on what the law says children should be accessing, and gives educational settings all the tools they need to help support your children.
+All educational settings in Bolton are expected to utilise the resources in here.
+This is available on our downloads section for you here.

 The educational setting should record what SEN they have identified a child or young person as having, what outcomes they expect the child or young person to achieve, and what provision they are putting in place to help the child reach those outcomes.
 This should be written down in a record.
 All schools do this differently as there is no national template.
 Some settings call it an IEP (an individual education plan), and some may use an Early Help form, or a provision map.